harman-pm2/oci-token-exchange-action/CONTRIBUTING.md

 **Notes:**
 - All publishing is handled by CI; do not publish manually.
 - Only merge to `main` when ready for release.
+- **Initial Workflow Setup:** For manually triggered workflows (`workflow_dispatch`) like `test-publish.yml` to appear in the GitHub Actions UI, the workflow file must first exist in the default branch (`main`).
+You may need to merge a minimal version of the file into `main` initially.
+Subsequent development and testing can then occur on branches like `develop` by manually triggering the workflow and selecting the desired branch in the UI.
 - See the [README](./README.md) for user installation and usage instructions.